albertoalegria/albertoalegria/_posts/2017-09-12-spring-rest-part-1.markdown

 That's all!

 So far we created our first Spring Boot project and our first controller.
-In the next article we are going to create our first model and we will learn to store records in databases, as well as other kinds of request methods.
+In the next article we are going to create our first entity and we will learn to store records in a database, as well as other kinds of request methods.